testfairy/testfairy-xamarin/component/Details.md

 * Coverage - Get a bird's eye view of which portions of your app have been tested.
 Which features are unnoticeable and what needs to be improved.

-* Technical Details - CPU consumption, memory allocatios, network bandwidth usage, OpenGL framerates, GPS locations and others.
+* Technical Details - CPU consumption, memory allocations, network bandwidth usage, OpenGL framerate, GPS locations and others.
 These charts are available in each session.
 Understand how your code performs on various real devices.

 * Remote Logging - Every NSLOG() written by your app is captured and sent to server.
 See real logs from production!